gcastillo-ucsd/kloudspeaker/Command-line-interface.md

 For example:

-    php kloudspeaker/backend/cmd.php upload --user=2 --src=/tmp/downloads/000948.pdf --target=2:/documents
+    php kloudspeaker/backend/cmd.php upload --user=2 --src=/tmp/downloads/000948.pdf --target=3:/documents

 This command would execute command named `upload`, and it would be run as user with id 2.
+The file would be uploaded into folder with ID 3 and subfolder "documents".

 ## Available commands